-If you do decided that Etsy is right for you, get excited!
+If you do decide that Etsy is right for you, get excited!
 There is massive earning potential with the top earners in 2017 making millions of dollars.

 And even if you aren’t in the seven-figure club, no worries.
 There are thousands of makers earning five and six-figure salaries on Etsy.

-The average full-time freelance writer makes $42,000 a year, or $3,500 a month.
-Which is just under the median earning wage for employed adults in the United States.
-Not too shabby
+The average full-time freelance writer makes $42,000 a year, or $3,500 a month, which is just under the median earning wage for employed adults in the United States.

-After digging into the numbers and evaluating the startup cost and time, I figured that the tree top ways to earn money online with a minimal investment are:
+After digging into the numbers and evaluating the startup cost and time, the tree top ways to earn money online with a minimal investment are:

-- Creating and selling your own online product (are you surprised??)
+- Creating and selling your own online product or service

 - Creating and maintaining a YouTube channel

-I’ll break down the foundation you need to establish to get started earning with each.
+I’ll break down how to make money online—specifically the foundation you need to establish to get started.
 We’ll start with online products because they are the number one way to make money online quickly with very little startup fees.